knope-dev/knope/docs/src/config/step/SelectGitHubIssue.md

 This step will fail if any of the following are true:

 1. The workflow is already in [IssueSelected] state before it executes.
-2. Dobby cannot communicate with GitHub.
+2. knope cannot communicate with GitHub.
 3. There is no [GitHub config] set.
 4. User does not select an issue.